priyag242/INTERNSOFTcodefiles/README.md

-# INTERNSOFTcodefiles
+# movie-recommender-system-tmdb-dataset
-python code files  and movie recommender system Project
+A content based movie recommender system using cosine similarity